rage/java-programming/data/osa-2/2-toistaminen.md

 // The task is to read an input from the user //Tehtävänä syötteen lukeminen käyttäjältä Scanner scanner = new Scanner(System.in);

-// The task is to repeat the block until the block is exited//Tehtävänä lohkon toistaminen kunnes lohkosta poistutaan while (true) {
+// The task is to repeat the block until the block is exited while (true) {
-    // The task is to ask user for an input //Tehtävänä luvun syöttämisen kehottaminen System.out.println("Input a number ");
+    // The task is to ask user for an input System.out.println("Input a number ");
-    // The task is to read a number from the user //Tehtävänä luvun lukeminen käyttäjältä int number = Integer.valueOf(scanner.nextLine());
+    // The task is to read a number from the user int number = Integer.valueOf(scanner.nextLine());

-    // The task is to guard and prevent unfit numbers// Tehtävänä vartiointi, estetään epäkelpojen lukujen
+    // The task is to guard and prevent unfit numbers
-    // for further processing //jatkokäsittely
+    // for further processing
     if (number < 0) {
         System.out.println("Unfit number");
         continue;
     }

-    // The task is to check if the loop should be exited //Tehtävänä toistolauseesta poistumisen tarkastaminen if (number == 0) {
+    // The task is to check if the loop should be exited if (number == 0) {
         break;
     }

-    // The task is to print the square of the number //Tehtävänä syötetyn luvun neliön tulostaminen System.out.println(number * number);
+    // The task is to print the square of the number System.out.println(number * number);
 }
 ```